Path decomposition of a spectrally negative L\'evy process, and local time of a diffusion in this environment: Supremum of the local time when

 \section{Supremum of the local time when $\kappa > 1$}

 We now treat the case $\kappa > 1$.
 Since some of the lemmas we state in this section are true in a general context we do not assume $\kappa > 1$ yet.
 We thus have $\kappa \in ]0, +\infty[$ unless mentioned otherwise.
-As we mentioned in the introduction, the valleys are of no use in this section so we have to study directly the expression of the local time.
-It is given by \eqref{expretl1}.
-According to \cite{Singh}, if $m:=-2/\psi_V(1)$, then $t$ is close to $H(t/m)$ (when $\kappa > 1$ and $t$ is large).
-It is then convenient to look at the local time until the hitting times.
-It has a simpler expression :
+As we mentioned in {the end of Subsection \ref{results}}, the valleys are of no use in this section so we have to study directly the expression of the local time.
+It is given by \eqref{expretl1}. {According to the main result of \cite{Singh}, if $\kappa > 1$ and $t$ is large, then $t$ is close to $H(t/m)$ where $m:=-2/\Psi_V(1)$ as in \eqref{defdescte} (a version of this fact, adapted to our context, is contained in Lemma \ref{chgtvar} below).} It is then convenient to look at the local time until {a hitting} time.
+It has a simpler expression given by \eqref{expretl2}.
+The supremum of the local time until instant $H(r)$ can thus be written